AminaB/devops/full_devops/docker/docker2.md

 - run multi containers together
 - make services talk to each other
 ## multi stage docker file
-- to avoid heavy container with many KB.
+- to avoid heavy container with many content, like building app.